A 4/3-Approximation Algorithm for Half-Integral Cycle Cut Instances of the TSP: Proof of

 \subsection{Characterizing the Feasible Region}

-Having described the general Markov chains, we now characterize the largest possible region of distributions that are feasible according to these chains.
-Recall that by "feasible region", we mean a set $R$ of distributions, such that 1) Each distribution in $R$ uses each edge at most $\frac23 = \frac43 x_e$ times in expectation, and 2) If the distribution entering a parent cycle cut belongs to $R$, then there are transitions such that the distribution at each child also belongs to $R$.
-Informally speaking, $R$ is the set of distributions "that guarantee a $\frac43$-approximation all the way down" the hierarchy of cycle cuts.
-We will show that for our Markov chains, the largest possible feasible region is given by the following polyhedral set. \red{In particular, the fact that $R$ is nonempty implies the existence of a $\frac43$-approximation algorithm.}
+We now show that $R$ (as given in \Cref{def:region}), is the maximal feasible region according to the chains in \Cref{fig:general_mcs}.
+Recall that by "feasible region", we mean that 1) If the distribution of patterns entering a cycle cut $C$ belongs to $R$, there is a way to connect up the children of $C$ such that the distribution on each child also belongs to $R$, and 2) for each $\pv \in R$, the corresponding rule for connecting the children of $C$ uses each edge in $E^{\rightarrow}(C)$ at most $\frac23 = \frac43 x_e$ of the time in expectation.
+Informally speaking, $R$ is the set of distributions "that guarantee a $\frac43$-approximation all the way down" the hierarchy of cycle cuts. \red{In particular, the fact that $R$ is nonempty implies the existence of a $\frac43$-approximation algorithm.}